ddgope/Operationalizing-Machine-Learning/README.md

 ***
 ## Architectural Diagram

-The architectural diagram is not very detailed by nature; its purpose is to give a rough overview of the operations.
-The diagram below is a visualization of the flow of operations from start to finish:
+Below architectural diagram is to give a rough overview of the operations aka the flow of operations from start to finish:

 ![Architectural Diagram](img/Architectural_diagram.png?raw=true "Architectural Diagram")